|

 more recently the Netherlands and Switzerland have

+been growing to those high levels.
 According to other sources, the number of people online in some

 major European countries had slow growth in recent years.
 That